dipti-ranjan-dash/Final-year-project/README.md

-# Final-year-project is on OpenCV image matching and we have used NCC and histogram matching methods .
+# Final-year-project is on OpenCV (ML) image matching and we have used NCC and histogram matching methods .